geysertimes/geysertimes.github.io/docs/users/sms.md

 ## Limitations

 * Submissions made via SMS are completely independent of entries made on the Android or iOS apps.
 If you submit via both you will find that you'll have posted two separate entries for the same eruption.
-They will, however, be processed by the primary-secondary system and hence this should limited impact in practice.
+They will, however, be processed by the primary-secondary system and hence this should have limited impact in practice.
 * Submitted eruptions do not support Grand codes.
 This is a deliberate decision as the added complexity was not considered worth the effort given that Grand is located in an area of good cell service.
 * Submitted eruptions do not initially support observers.
 This is to limit character count and ease syntax requirements in light of its general perceived usefulness.
 If you think we should reconsider this, please reach out.